 Unfortunately, Apple Watch’s temperature tracking didn’t work out like I wanted, though the watch is still worth having.
 Here’s my experience with the Apple Watch using an iPhone 12 Pro Max and an iPhone 14 Pro.

-One important note if you’re thinking of using the temperature sensor: The Apple Watch doesn’t record temperature unless the watch is in sleep mode.
+One important note if you’re thinking of using the temperature sensor on the Series 8: The Apple Watch doesn’t record temperature unless the watch is in sleep mode.

 All screenshots are property of their respective owners and taken by the author.